SAT Section 5 Explained

 Second, be familiar with the test material and scope.
 Students who are not confident about the SAT’s scope are usually the ones who panic about Section 5.
 These students don’t know that the difficulty or types of questions that they saw on the experimental section are exactly that: experimental.
 So study, study, study.
 That way, you can prioritize what you are confident is definitely going to count toward your official test score.

 Finally, aim to do well on ALL of the sections.
 According to College Board, the experimental section is also used to flag cheaters.
 Basically, if you complete the rest of the exam perfectly but completely tank Section 5, College Board may suspect foul play.
-So don’t gamble on the possibility that the Fifth Section won’t hurt you, and perform your due diligence on every section!
+Don’t gamble on the possibility that the Fifth Section won’t hurt you.
+Perform your due diligence on every section!

 Want more tips and preparation?